Overview

 - Open the Lab tab and click Gaze Minigame → Open.

 - On the title screen, click Select assets.
-Pick one "correct" pack (pink label) and at least one "noise" pack (red label).
-You need at least two packs total.
+Pick one "focus" pack and at least one "ignore" pack.
+You need two packs minimum for there to be a game.

-- On the ready screen, configure the sliders below, then hit Start.
+- Set the sliders on the ready screen, then hit Start.

-- A short countdown plays, then rounds begin.
-Hold your gaze on the correct side until the ring fills and you pass.
+- A countdown plays, then rounds begin.
+Hold your gaze on the correct side until the ring fills.

-- The results screen shows correct / wrong / timeout per round and total dwell times.
+- The results screen breaks down correct / wrong / timeout per round, with total dwell times.

 Settings (per session)